Why Teens Should Study Geography

 What exactly is Geography?

-A knowledge of place names, location of cultural and physical features, distribution and patterns or languages, religions, economic activities, population and political systems.
+Knowledge of place names, location of cultural and physical features, distribution and patterns or languages, religions, economic activities, population, and political systems.

-Because geography is so broad it is often included with more traditional subjects such as history and science.
+Because geography is so broad, it is often included with more traditional subjects such as history and science.
 I would recommend, however, that due to the importance of the subject matter, students should take a geography course in order to best understand and discuss the relationships of the people, places, and activities taking place on Earth.
+Our favorite is North Star Geography.

 3 Reasons Why Teens Should Study Geography